Jair-MV/Natours/README.md

-# Frontend Mentor - QR code component solution
+# Advanced CSS and Sass - Project

 This is the final project of the course [Advanced CSS and Sass](https://www.udemy.com/course/advanced-css-and-sass/).